AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## **[!UICONTROL Asset settings]** {#asset-settings}

 [Asset settings](https://helpx.adobe.com/enterprise/using/asset-settings.html) give an organization control over how its employees share its assets outside the organization.
-Asset Settings are used along with other organizational policy enforcement systems (not provided by Adobe) to ensure that assets are only shared with appropriate external individuals and organizations.
+Asset settings are used along with other organizational policy enforcement systems (not provided by Adobe) to ensure that assets are only shared with appropriate external individuals and organizations.

 ## Authentication settings {#authentication-settings}